 La Jolla is consistently rated one of the best beaches in the world, and it’s pretty easy to see why.

-Along with checking out the beach, La Jolla also offers a good mix of cultural and adventure tourism options.
+Along with checking out the beach (here's a selection of the prettiest beaches in Southern California), La Jolla also offers a good mix of cultural and adventure tourism options.
 La Jolla Playhouse offers some of California’s best performing arts, and a Torrey Pines hike is a great outdoor activity to enjoy while the Museum of Contemporary Art is unmissable for anyone with even a passing interest.

 Families should beeline for the seaside Scripps Park, which is a popular spot for picnics on weekends.